 Charlotte Impraim is the Head of Credit Risk Management and Recoveries Department.
-She has over 26 years working experience and a special skill set in Risk Management, Credit Risk management, Recoveries, Audit, Insolvency and Restructuring which cuts across the Oil and Gas, Finance and Manufacturing industries.
+She has over twenty seven (27) years experience and special skill set in Risk Management, Credit Risk management, Recoveries, Audit, Insolvency and Restructuring which cuts across the Oil and Gas, Finance and Manufacturing industries.